galvc/React-Messaging-Project/README.md

 ChatScreen.js:188 this updates the current users joined rooms[object Object],[object Object],[object Object]
 ChatScreen.js:211 this is the updated state of joinable rooms: [{"createdAt":"2020-01-04T21:43:37Z","createdByUserId":"a","id":"f53a5a42-ecca-4112-b4ee-8b836f687b35","isPrivate":false,"name":"room 2","updatedAt":"2020-01-04T21:43:37Z"}] im calling setstate currentroom: room too early in the hooks!!! - i set the state of current room after updating everything else in create and join room
+- move leave room to the currentroomheader
+- i have redundant functions fetch messages and open room...openroom is basically just subscribing to it...

 ## Todo
 [x] Develop own UI - created UI in Figma